Latest Trends in Oriental Rugs

 Among the Over Dyed trend, are Patchwork Rugs.

-Oriental Rugs themselves, are a trend that never seem to go.
-The styles may change through the years, but the basic concept and beauty of this art, will be with us forever.
+Oriental Rugs themselves, are a trend that never seems to go.
+The styles may change through the years, but the basic concept and beauty of this art will be with us forever.